aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

   <form ref={formRef} action={createJokeAction}>
 ```

-Finally, we can access the `optimisticJokes` in the list component.
-To do this we must also turn it into a client component.
+Finally, we can access the `optimisticJokes` in the `JokesList` component.
+It also needs to be a client component.

 ```tsx
 // components/JokesList.tsx